AstraKnight/cancer-app/README.md

 ## Features
 **Real-time prediction**: The application provides instant predictions based on the input measurements and the trained logistic regression model.
 **Input flexibility**: The input measurements can be obtained either automatically from lab equipment or entered manually.
+In the real world, the real use of such app would be to plug it to a cytology lab in a Cancer Research Institute.
 **Visualization**: The app offers visual representations of the cell clusters based on the input measurements, aiding researchers in understanding the characteristics of the samples.
 **Prediction**: The app predicts whether the cell cluster is benign or malignant, which is crucial information in cancer research.